justcodeon231/Cafe-Ordering-System/readme.md

 ## License

 This project is for educational purposes only and is not intended for commercial use.
 Please respect the terms of use of any third-party libraries or dependencies used in this project.

----

-Feel free to modify or expand on any sections based on specific features or requirements of your project.
-This README provides a clear and comprehensive overview for users and developers interested in the Cafeteria Ordering System.